 We are also big fans of FUN – educational entertainment.
 We want students to feel empowered and confident about their dance skills, because the better they feel, the more fun they and their partners will have, and the more dancing they will pursue.
 We often credit our Canadian culture as the reason we love being accessible to attendees and social dancing and socializing with all levels.

-As guest instructors, we teach dance event workshops or weekend intensives all over the globe.
+As guest instructors, we teach at dance events and weekend intensives all over the globe.

 The Full Weekend Intensive

-These classes are not restricted, but focus on a specific topic outside of social dancing skill development.
-Each Intensive is progressive, meaning students must register for the entire session and cannot drop in to individual hours.
+These are open classes, not restricted, but focus on a specific topic.
+Each Intensive is progressive, meaning students must register for the entire session and cannot drop-in partway through.

 We are known for incorporating true technique into every class, and making it FUN!
 A-la-carte classes are available in a wide range of topics: Qwerky titles available upon request.

 The Swing Literacy Teacher Development Program